omahoito/definitions/README.md

 Web Browser UI that is served from oda-backend.

 #### [oda-covid-contact-service](https://github.com/omahoito/oda-covid-contact-service)
-Implements storing and distributing contact requests from citizen to health care personel from Finnish national Covid tracking app (koronahaavi) and handles publish token generation and distribution by professionals.
+Implements storing and distributing contact requests from citizen to health care personel from Finnish national Covid tracking app (koronavilkku) and handles publish token generation and distribution by professionals.

 ### Information architecture